-Making complex subjects simpler.
+Eric makes complex subjects simpler.

-Eric is an environmental litigator in the Boston office of Beveridge & Diamond, with a national practice representing major companies and municipalities in a wide variety of matters including environmental and mass torts, class actions, and federal citizen suits under environmental statutes including the Clean Water Act, the Safe Drinking Water Act, and the Clean Air Act.
+He is an environmental litigator in the Boston office of Beveridge & Diamond, with a national practice representing major companies and municipalities in a wide variety of matters including environmental and mass torts, class actions, and federal citizen suits under environmental statutes including the Clean Water Act, the Safe Drinking Water Act, CERCLA, and the Clean Air Act.
 He has handled cases in state and federal courts throughout the United States, litigating complex civil and commercial matters before juries, trial and appellate courts, arbitrators and administrative tribunals.
 He specializes in challenging and defending technical experts in complex environmental litigation.

-Eric’s core professional belief spans his careers in education and law: Success lies in making complex subjects simpler.
+Eric’s core professional belief spans his careers in education and law: success lies in making complex subjects simpler.

 Eric is not admitted to practice in Massachusetts.
 He is admitted to practice only in Maryland, Virginia, and Washington, DC.